Lucacpt/WellYess/README.md

   - models/ – data models (e.g. FarmacoModel)
   - utils/ – utilities and notification logic
 - /assets/ – fonts, images, icons

 ---

+## 📦 APK & Access Instructions

+A working Android APK of this prototype is available in the repository at:
+📁 apk/flutter-apk/app-release.apk

+To test the application properly, make sure to:

+- ✅ Grant permission to set alarms and reminders (for medication notifications)
+- ✅ Enable all notifications from system settings

+Login credentials for the two available user roles:

+👵 Elderly user
+  ‣ email: anziano  ‣ password: password

+👤 Caregiver
+  ‣ email: caregiver ‣ password: password

+---